Guichaguri/DiscordDJ/README.md

 # [DiscordDJ](http://guichaguri.github.io/DiscordDJ/)
 Discord DJ Bot.
 Let you play music in your server.
 Inspired by PlugDJ

+## Status

+Since the official Discord API was released, the bot stopped working.
+I'll update it, but that will take time.
+Sorry for the inconvenience.

 ## This is a Work-in-Progress project

 We have some [development builds](https://github.com/Guichaguri/DiscordDJ/releases), expect broken stuff.